 Wrongful Death / Personal Injury Experience

-I have consulted for more than two decades in multiple states, with cases involving personal injuries or wrongful deaths, in both state and federal court.
-My case load has been approximately 60 percent plaintiff and 40 percent defense, and I have worked with more than 65 attorneys.
-Most of my plaintiff cases require researching and writing an economic loss report.
+I have consulted for more than two decades in multiple states, on cases involving personal injuries or wrongful deaths, in both state and federal court.
+My clients include both plaintiff and defense attorneys, and I have worked with more than 100 attorneys.
+Most plaintiff cases require researching and writing an economic loss report.
 Some cases progress to deposition and/or testimony.
-My defense work typically consists of critiquing the plaintiff expert's economic loss report, and preparing questions for deposition or cross examination.
-None of these cases have called for deposition or testimony.
+Defense work typically consists of critiquing the plaintiff expert's economic loss report, and preparing questions for deposition or cross examination.

-I have consulted for more than two decades in multiple states, with cases involving personal injuries or wrongful deaths, in both state and federal court.
-My case load has been approximately 60 percent plaintiff and 40 percent defense, and I have worked with more than 65 attorneys.
-Most of my plaintiff cases require researching and writing an economic loss report.
+I have consulted for more than two decades in multiple states, on cases involving personal injuries or wrongful deaths, in both state and federal court.
+My clients include both plaintiff and defense attorneys, and I have worked with more than 100 attorneys.
+Most plaintiff cases require researching and writing an economic loss report.
 Some cases progress to deposition and/or testimony.
-My defense work typically consists of critiquing the plaintiff expert's economic loss report, and preparing questions for deposition or cross examination.
-None of these cases have called for deposition or testimony.
+Defense work typically consists of critiquing the plaintiff expert's economic loss report, and preparing questions for deposition or cross examination.

 Selected Antitrust Experience